 In May, 1986 President Reagan signed a bill that stopped the making of any new machine guns.
 SBRs, SBSs, Silencers, AOWs (Any Other Weapon) and Destructive Devices can still be made … even by an individual if he/she first applies for and receives permission to do so.
 They will file an ATF Form 1 (maker form) and pay a $200 make tax fee.
 A civilian can still legally own any machine-gun that was created PRIOR to May, 1986 as long as they get approval on the ATF form 4.
 Machine-guns or full-autos, as they are sometimes referred, command a hefty price though due to supply and demand.
 Civilians cannot possess a machine-gun manufactured AFTER May 1986 except for law enforcement.

 Buyer must submit ATF Form 4 in duplicate, along with fingerprints, passport photos and a certification of compliance form.
-Your CLEO (Chief Law Enforcement Officer) must sign this form.
-This is required and indicates that there is no reason the buyer shouldn’t be allowed to own an NFA item.
+The CLEO (Chief Law Enforcement Officer) gets sent their copy .
+This is required.

 How will the New Filing for Trusts that takes effect July 13, 2016 affect my existing gun trust?

 The construction of the final rule does not apply directly to existing trusts or entities in possession of NFA weapons, but to future applications made by both individuals and entities.